ESPboy-edu/ESPboy_GameBoy/README.md

 GameBoy emulator for ESPboy.

-You are able to try Nintendo retro games!
+You are able to try Nintendo retro games like SuperMario, Zelda, Pokemon, etc!

 [Peanut-GB core is used](https://github.com/deltabeard/Peanut-GB)